Leucosidea: Description

 Oldwood is often a straggly shrub or a dense, small, evergreen tree, which grows up to 7 metres tall to 5 metres wide.
 It is single or multi-stemmed and branches low down.
 The bark is rough, reddish brown in colour and flakes off to reveal a smooth light brown under-bark.
 The leaves are alternately arranged, compound and covered with silky, silver hairs.
 Each leaf possesses 3 to 4 pairs of leaflets.
 The veins on the leaves are deeply sunken on the upper surface and protrude on the lower surface.
 The leaves are a dark green colour above and a lighter green colour below.
 The margins of the leaflets are deeply serrated.
 When the leaves are crushed they have a strong herb-like smell.

 The flowers are greenish-yellow in colour, star-shaped, and grow in spikes at the ends of young shoots in spring (August to September).
 The fruits are nut-like and about 3 mm in diameter (December to January).

 The flowers and young shoots of this plant are browsed by cattle and goats in spring.
 Oldwood produces nectar which is probably utilised by bees and other insects.

 Distribution and habitat

 Leucosidea sericea can be found above an elevation of 1000 metres in the highlands of South Africa (in the Eastern Cape, western KwaZulu-Natal, eastern Free State, the North West Province, Gauteng, Mpumalanga, and Limpopo), as well as in Lesotho and, rarely, in Eswatini and Zimbabwe.
-It forms dense thickets in disturbed areas and can, therefore, become a problem plant on farm lands.
+It forms dense thickets in disturbed areas, contributing to woody plant encroachment on farmlands.
 Its presence is an indication of overgrazing or poor veld management.